 Test 4.2 Weighted edge enhancement filtering (JVET-AE0103)

 In this test, a modification to the upscaling process is investigated.
 This affects the upscaling of blocks in RPR or the upscaling of pictures.
 The upscaled pictures or blocks may be filtered by the proposed weighted edge enhancement filter.
 The purpose is to increase the quality of upscaled content by sharpening edges or other high-frequency content which has been blurred by down- and upscaling.
 All tests are evaluated for LDB with scale factors of 1.5x and 2.0x according to RPR CTC.

+In Test 4.2a, PSNR1 and PSNR2 are used, while only PSNR2 is used for Test 4.2b.

 List of tests to be performed